db0/Dune-CCG-for-OCTGN/README.markdown

 * Made it so that the 2nd player's placement in a 2-sided table is shifted one card's height to their side.
 * Fixed the annoying initiative counter being bigger than the others.
 * When starting a petition, the game will now ask you for your starting bid, and announce it to everyone.
+* When petitioning a card, a small check to see that the player has enough solaris to start it.

 ### 1.0.6